Lofredoa1/css-grid/README.md

 <img src="https://i.imgur.com/V7eggiG.png">

-Below is an example of adding grid for al the browsers that support Grid and for IE compatibility.
+Below is an example of adding grid for all the browsers that support Grid and specifically for IE.

 ```css
 .grid-container {